changm/SilkDocs/silk.md

 When the **CompositorVsyncDispatcher** is notified of the vsync event, the **CompositorVsyncObserver** associated with the **CompositorVsyncDispatcher** begins execution.
 Since the **CompositorVsyncDispatcher** executes on the *Hardware Vsync Thread* and the **Compositor** composites on the *CompositorThread*, the **CompositorVsyncObserver** posts a task to the *CompositorThread*.
 The **CompositorParent** then composites.
-Thus the **CompositorVsyncDispatcher** notifies the **CompositorVsyncObserver**, which then schedules the task on the appropriate thread.
-The model where the **CompositorVsyncDispatcher** notifies components on the *Hardware Vsync Thread*, and the component schedules the task on the appropriarate thread is used everywhere.
+The model where the **CompositorVsyncDispatcher** notifies components on the *Hardware Vsync Thread*, and the component schedules the task on the appropriate thread is used everywhere.

 The **CompositorVsyncObserver** listens to vsync events as needed and stops listening to vsync when composites are no longer scheduled or required.
 Every **CompositorParent** is associated and tied to one **CompositorVsyncObserver**, which is associated with the **CompositorVsyncDispatcher**.